octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/others/wazuh.md

   website: https://wazuh.com/
   iframe_website: /website/applications/others/wazuh
   direct_link: true
-  dashboardImage: /images/applications/others/wazuh/screenshot-1.png
-  short_description: The Open Source Security Platform.
-Unified XDR and SIEM protection for endpoints and cloud workloads.
-  description: The Open Source Security Platform.
-Unified XDR and SIEM protection for endpoints and cloud workloads.
+  description: "Wazuh is an open-source security platform designed to provide robust protection for endpoints, cloud workloads, and containers.
+It integrates Extended Detection and Response (XDR) and Security Information and Event Management (SIEM) capabilities, enabling organizations to detect, analyze, and respond to threats efficiently.
+With its advanced features such as threat hunting, behavioral analysis, automated response, and cloud workload protection, Wazuh helps security teams reduce detection times, mitigate risks, and improve overall security posture.
+Whether protecting on-premises or hybrid cloud environments, Wazuh delivers comprehensive, scalable security solutions tailored for modern infrastructures."
   features:
-    - title: Threat hunting
+    - title: Threat Hunting
-      description: Focus the attention of your analysts and cut the time spent analyzing telemetry from multiple security platforms.
-Wazuh maps detected events to the relevant adversary tactics and techniques.
-It also ingests third-party threat intelligence data and allows you to create custom queries to filter events and aid threat hunting.
+      description: "Wazuh streamlines the detection process, helping analysts focus on the most critical events.
+By mapping detected incidents to adversary tactics and techniques, integrating third-party threat intelligence, and allowing custom queries, Wazuh enhances threat hunting efforts and improves response accuracy."
-    - title: Behavioral analysis
+    - title: Behavioral Analysis
-      description: Detect and respond to threats based on unusual behavior patterns.
-The Wazuh behavioral analysis capabilities involve using advanced analytics to identify deviations from normal behavior, which may indicate potential security threats.
-These capabilities include monitoring file integrity, network traffic, user behavior, and anomalies in system performance metrics.
+      description: "Wazuh uses advanced analytics to detect anomalies in user behavior, file integrity, and system performance, identifying potential security threats.
+Its behavioral analysis helps organizations swiftly recognize unusual patterns that could signal malicious activity, improving response times."
-    - title: Automated response
+    - title: Automated Response
-      description: Reduce the average response time to incidents with the Wazuh active response module.
-Wazuh automatically responds to threats to mitigate the potential impact on your infrastructure.
-You can use the built-in response actions or create custom actions according to your incident response plan.
+      description: "The active response module of Wazuh automates threat mitigation, reducing incident response times.
+This feature provides pre-configured actions or the option to create custom actions, streamlining security operations and ensuring rapid containment of security threats."
-    - title: Cloud workload protection
+    - title: Cloud Workload Protection
-      description: Provide security coverage for your cloud workloads and containers.
-Wazuh has built-in integration with cloud services to collect and analyze telemetry.
-It protects native and hybrid cloud environments including container infrastructure by detecting and responding to current and emerging threats.
+      description: "Protecting cloud-native and hybrid environments is easy with Wazuh.
+It integrates seamlessly with cloud services, enabling comprehensive security monitoring and analysis across cloud workloads and containers, while detecting and mitigating both current and emerging threats."
+    - title: Security Monitoring and Event Correlation
+      description: "Wazuh collects and analyzes telemetry from various sources to provide a unified view of your security posture.
+Its event correlation feature helps identify suspicious activities across the entire infrastructure, improving visibility and reducing the chance of undetected breaches."
+    - title: Scalability and Flexibility
+      description: "Whether you're protecting a small enterprise or a large-scale infrastructure, Wazuh scales with your needs.
+Its flexible architecture allows you to expand coverage across a diverse range of environments, ensuring continuous protection as your organization grows."
   screenshots:
     - /images/applications/others/wazuh/screenshot-1.png
     - /images/applications/others/wazuh/screenshot-2.png